Patrick Nsengiyumva

 What have you done since graduating?

-I am also the first author and co-author for 8 peer-reviewed journal publications and 13 conference proceedings.
-For example, I have journal papers published in IEEE Transactions on Nuclear Science and several conference papers in Government Microcircuit Applications & Critical Technology Conference, IEEE Nuclear and Space Radiation Effects Conference, Radiation Effects on Components and Systems, IEEE International Symposium on Circuits and Systems, IEEE International Midwest Symposium on Circuits and Systems.
+I am also the first author and co-author for eight peer-reviewed journal publications and 13 conference proceedings.
+For example, I have journal papers published in IEEE Transactions on Nuclear Science and several conference papers in the Government Microcircuit Applications & Critical Technology Conference, IEEE Nuclear and Space Radiation Effects Conference, Radiation Effects on Components and Systems, IEEE International Symposium on Circuits and Systems and IEEE International Midwest Symposium on Circuits and Systems.

-I was also an engineering intern at The Boeing Company, Huntington Beach, CA, from August 2017 until November 2017.
+I was also an engineering intern at The Boeing Company, Huntington Beach, California, from August 2017 until November 2017.

-I am currently a full-time digital design and radiation effects engineer at The Boeing Company, Huntington Beach, CA.
+I am currently a full-time digital design and radiation effects engineer at The Boeing Company, Huntington Beach, California.

 Is there anything you learned at CBU that you still use in your professional life